Allergy and Adverse Health Effects of Ajinomoto Msg Additive

-- The pancreas are stimulated by MSG.
-This causes release of insulin even when there is no carbohydrates to act upon.
+- The pancreas is stimulated by MSG.
+This causes the release of insulin even when there are no carbohydrates to act upon.
 The excess insulin causes a drop in blood sugar making one hungry and leads to overeating and obesity.( Profits again for the processed food makers).

 - Glutamate or MSG is converted to GABA by the body.
-GABA is tranquilizing in action much like valium.
+GABA is tranquillizing in action much like valium.